wowjimmyparrish/phase-3-API/README.md

-# Pettown Backend
+# PetTown Backend

 ## Description

-This is the backend for the Pettown app.
+This is the backend for the PetTown app.
 In here you will find the models and controllers for the frontend.

 ## Installation Instructions